Albanians in Serbia: 19th century

-The sanjak of Niš became the subject of territorial dispute in Serbian-Ottoman War (1876–1878).
-In the war Albanians from Kuršumlja, Prokuplje and Leskovac formed units which operated independently from the Ottoman army for the self-defense of villages against the Serbian troops.
+The Sanjak of Niš became the subject of territorial dispute in Serbian-Ottoman War (1876–1878).
+Albanians from Kuršumlja, Prokuplje, and Leskovac formed units which operated independently from the Ottoman army for the self-defense of villages against the Serbian troops.
 Albanian units joined the Ottoman frontline defense from Kosovo and Macedonia.
 The war caused the displacement of tens of thousands of civilians.
 More than 35,000 displaced Albanian civilians died just in the winter of 1876–1877.

-In the first stages (1876–1877) of the war the Ottoman army won and enacted harsh repressive measures in Serbia.
-The entry of Russia (Russo-Turkish War (1877–1878)) in the war changed the situation and the Ottomans shifted their forces towards the eastern front.
-The Ottoman defeat in the Siege of Plevna (December 1877) secured Russian victory in the war and the Ottoman army retreated on all fronts.
-Ottoman forces surrendered Niš on 10 January 1878 and Serbian forces continued their southwest advance entering the valleys of Kosanica, Pusta Reka and Jablanica.
-Serbian forces in the Morava Valley continued to head for Vranje, with the intention of then turning west and entering Kosovo proper.
-The Serbian advance in the southwest was slow, due to the hilly terrain and much resistance by local Albanians who were defending their villages and also sheltering in the nearby Radan and Majdan mountain ranges.
+In the first stages of the war the Ottoman army won and enacted harsh repressive measures in Serbia.
+The entry of Russia in the war changed the situation and the Ottomans shifted their forces towards the eastern front.
+The Ottoman defeat in the Siege of Plevna secured Russian victory in the war and the Ottoman army retreated on all fronts.
+Ottoman forces surrendered Niš on 10 January 1878 and Serbian army continued its southwest advance entering the valleys of Kosanica, Pusta Reka, and Jablanica.
+Serbian army in the Morava Valley continued its advance to Vranje, with the intention of then turning west and entering Kosovo proper.
+The Serbian advance in the southwest was slow, due to the hilly terrain and much resistance by local Albanians who were defending their villages and also sheltering in the nearby Radan and Majdan mountains.
 Serbian forces took these villages one by one and most remained vacant.
 Albanian refugees continued to retreat toward Kosovo and their march was halted at the Goljak Mountains when an armistice was declared.
 The Serbian army operating in the Morava Valley continued south toward two canyons: Grdelica (between Vranje and Leskovac) and Veternica (southwest of Grdelica).
 After Grdelica was taken, Serbian forces took Vranje.
-Local Albanians had left with their belongings prior to Serbian forces reaching the town, and other countryside Albanians experienced tensions with Serbian neighbours who fought against and eventually evicted them from the area.
-Albanian refugees defended the Veternica canyon, before retreating toward the Goljak mountains.
+Local Albanians had left with their belongings prior to Serbian forces reaching the town, and other countryside Albanians experienced tensions with Serbian neighbors who fought against and eventually evicted them from the area.
+Albanian refugees defended the Veternica canyon, before retreating toward the Goljak Mountains.
 Albanians who lived nearby in the Masurica region did not resist Serbian forces and General Jovan Belimarković refused to carry out orders from Belgrade to deport them, but they were deported with other Albanians after Belimarković moved out of Masurica.